mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - time discussing game features with parent -->

+### Further observations and discussion on game making activity

+**Note:** I am not totally clear on the purpose of this section.
+Needs revisiting in terms of chapter structure.

-### Comparing the activity of this family to others.
+#### Comparing the activity of this family to others

-The activities of other families also included the Following

-- Parent peer testing of other games
-- Feedback on aesthetics elements of game design

 We can compare this pairs pattern of activity with other pairs / families.

 - The parent here is much more commonly rooted to the computer than other parents.
+- This meant they engaged far less in play testing of other games and found it harder to gain attention for direct support.
+- This grouping sometimes left early having completed more in code development than others but completed less social activities.

+Discussion

 - The parent had indicated that she considered herself a "planner" as a maker type  which is confirmed by less social Interactions
-- This grouping sometimes left early having completed more in code development than others but completed less social activities.

-#### Other Notes on Patterns of Activity

-This also shows the importance of recording the whole room.
-Some participants will roam to take in the work of others, to socialise, to gain attention etc.
+The observations above show the importance of recording the whole room.
+Some participants will roam to observe the work of others, to socialise, to gain attention of others for support or for feedback.

-It may be of value to compare the activity on a computer screen for one participant with a tracking of their behaviour via the 360 camera.
+When analysing data using 360 recorded video side-by-side with the screen captured data, the participant can be followed around the room and their activity can be noted even when away from their activity.

+## Identifying GDP as key unit of Analysis

+Note: How much of this needs to be relayed earlier in the Design chapter to explain design decision?

+### Relating to AT and design Theory

+CONTEXT PROBABLY PARTLY COVERED IN LITERATURE REVIEW:

+Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
+Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
+They are concrete examples of coding principles in context.
+Design patterns can help the development of coding communities if more experiences coders take the time to document the patterns they use in an accessible way for novice coders.
+For educators the use of design patterns can help support learners develop coding proficiency by providing scaffolding and modelling good design decisions.
+However, one of the challenges for teachers of using worked examples and design patterns is how to integrate them into student-led design challenges.

+- Drawing on AT terminology
+- Discuss how GDP as key unit  was arrived at - draw on journal notes in planning stages
+- Relate - AT terms to those of design stages
+- Begin to comment on utility of GDP as a unit of analysis for practitioners, parents and young participants - i.e. in navigation and goal setting.

 #### Importance of Game Design Patterns in Vignette A

+Note: it seems a bit strange to return to Vignette A at this point.
+Can the writing be structured to avoid this disconnect?

 For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
 Both seem to drive their work on the design and coding mechanics of the game.